 Are You Facing Criminal Charges Or Under Investigation?

 Financial crime cases are often complicated high-stakes cases.
 Because the outcome could lead to jail time, fines, damage to your reputation, career penalties and more, it is important to work with an attorney whom you can trust.
-With over 75 years of criminal law experience, we are confident that we can protect you.
-Call Sindel Noble at 314-499-1282 or contact us online to schedule a consultation with an attorney.
+For more than 75 years, our firm has been providing criminal law defense representation, and we are confident that we can protect you.
+Call Richard H. Sindel, Inc., at 314-499-1282 or contact us online to schedule a consultation with an attorney.